Fortunatianus of Aquileia

 Fortunatianus of Aquileia (c.300-c.370) was an African, Christian poet, and bishop of Aquileia in the mid-fourth century, during the reign of Constantius II.

 The exact year of his birth is unknown, although it was around 300, and there is no recorded information concerning his early life.

 He is best known for his commentary on the Gospels.

 Writings

-The principal ancient source for Fortunatianus of Aquileia is a paragraph referencing him in "Famous Men" composed by Saint Jerome in 393.
+The principal ancient source for Fortunatianus of Aquileia is a paragraph referencing him in De Viris Illustribus composed by Saint Jerome in 393.

 Fortunatianus wrote a commentary on the Gospels which, according to its reference by Saint Jerome, is the oldest surviving Western commentary on the Gospels, though the document was lost for over a millennium.

 The commentary was known from only a few excerpts: two identified by French monk and scholar André Wilmart (1876-1941) from a Troyes manuscript, one from Angers identified by German philologist and paleographer Bernhard Bischoff (1906-1991), and a reference in Saint Jerome's correspondence (thus predating Hilary on St. Matthew).

 In 2012, Fortunatianus' lost commentary was identified by the editor Lukas Dorfbauer in a ninth-century manuscript from the library of Cologne Cathedral.
 A translation into English by H.A.G.
 Houghton of the rediscovered commentary was published in 2017.